MicrosoftDocs/xamarin-communitytoolkit/docs/converters/variablemultivalueconverter.md

 # Xamarin Community Toolkit VariableMultiValueConverter

 The VariableMultiValueConverter is a converter that allows users to convert multiple `boolean` value bindings to a single `boolean`.
 It does this by enabling them to specify whether `All`, `Any`, `None` or a specific number of values are `true`.
-This is useful when combined with the [MultiBinding](/xamarin/xamarin-forms/app-fundamentals/data-binding/multibinding) introduced in Xamarin.Forms.
+This is useful when combined with the [MultiBinding](/xamarin/xamarin-forms/app-fundamentals/data-binding/multibinding) included in Xamarin.Forms.

 ## Syntax